vtphan/fmic/README.md

 ## Create FM index from sequence

 ```
-	idx := fmic.CompressedIndex(sequence_of_bytes, 10)
+	idx := fmic.CompressedIndex(sequence_of_bytes, true, 10)
 ```

-Create an FM index with compression ratio 10.
+Arguments:

+1. Name of file that stores the sequence(s).
+2. true if there are multiple sequences in the file.
+3. compression ration.
 Larger compression ratios result in linearly smaller indexes and linearly longer search.

 ## Save the index